Master’s in Marriage and Family Therapy Degree Overview

 Alliant is proud to offer one of only nine on-campus COAMFTE-accredited MA MFT programs in the state of California.

-Our Master’s in MFT has its coursework offered completely online, and is one of only three such programs in the nation to be COAMFTE-accredited.
+Our Master’s in MFT has its coursework offered completely online, and is one of only five such programs in the nation to be COAMFTE-accredited.

 Get hands-on training through 500 hours of direct client contact—leaving you primed for impact from the moment you step off our commencement stage.